-Photos Of Harry, Meghan, William, & Kate's First Official Appearance Are So Iconic
+Harry, Meghan, William, & Kate Made Their First Official Appearance Together & It's Iconic

 Prince Harry, Meghan Markle, Kate Middleton, and Prince William have a lifetime of public appearances ahead of them.
 While they technically made their first joint appearance at Christmas when they were all gathered together with the extended members of the royal family, their first official royal event took place on the morning of Wednesday, Feb.
 28. The royals joined together for the first annual Royal Foundation Forum, and the photos of Harry, Meghan, William, and Kate's first official appearance together are regal AF.